dmayank10/TicTacToe/README.md

-# MCV Tic Tac Toe
+# MVC Tic Tac Toe

 A client server tic tac toe application creating using the following: